 Based on the ARM® Cortex®-M3 processor, this 32-bit microcontroller has 84 MHz clock and 96kb of SRAM.

-The Due has 54 digital pins, whereas 12 supports PWM (Pulse Width Modulation).
+The Due has 54 digital pins, 12 of which support PWM (Pulse Width Modulation).

 The Due has 12 analog input pins, and 2 DAC pins.